Om-Khode/Daily-Digest/README.md

   - `REACT_APP_NEWS_API` - Your API key obtained from the News API.
   - `REACT_APP_URL` - The URI for your backend calls.
-  - `MONGODB_URI` - The URI for your MongoDB database.

 - Create a `.env` file in the backend directory.
 - Add the following variables to the `.env` file: